Practicum Project

 We have deliberately designed the practicum project to offer a flexible range of options and opportunities.
 We encourage students to choose a project that interests them, supports work they are doing for their degree program, and/or enhances their career credentials.
 Alumni have found the flexibility of the practicum project valuable and recommend that students regard topic selection as an opportunity.
 Many alumni include their practicum projects in the portfolio of materials they share with potential employers.

-As part of this new process, you will create a Practicum Project Plan that will be approved by your Practicum Project advisor and your Site Supervisor before you begin.
+As part of this new process, you will create a Practicum Project Plan that will be approved by the Practicum Project advisor and your Site Supervisor before you begin.
 Please find an example Practicum Project Plan here.

 Practicum Examples